hos/chat-assignment/README.md

 To run the project, you need to have
 1. [Node.js](https://nodejs.org/en/) installed on your machine.
 2. [Yarn](https://yarnpkg.com/) installed on your machine.
 You can also install it using `npm i -g yarn`.
+3. Run `yarn install` in the root of the project to install all the dependencies.

 To run the the server check the [server/README.md](./packages/server/README.md) file.